KH-8 Gambit-3 (Dual mode, Higherboy)

 KH-8 Gambit-3 (Dual mode) similar

-KH-8 Dual mode was a modification of the KH-8 Gambit-3 reconnaissance satellite, which was produced in the early 70ies as a fall-back measure against delay of the area surveillance KH-9 Hexagon satellite.
+KH-8 Dual mode (Keyhole-8) was a modification of the KH-8 Gambit-3 reconnaissance satellite, which was produced in the early 70ies as a fall-back measure against delay of the area surveillance KH-9 Hexagon satellite.
 It was also called Higherboy or Highboy.

 The spacecraft was built, but placed into storage when the KH-9 succeeded.
 Eventually it was launched on 21.
 January 1982 on a Titan-3(24)B Agena-D booster into an orbit with a much higher apogee than the KH-8 satellites.
+It performed area imaging from the initial orbit and later lowered the orbit for high resolution imaging.

+One of the two reentry vehicles failed to return to earth properly.
 This launch represented a mystery over several years and was mostly attributed to a test flight of the project Indigo radar satellite, which in fact never happened.
-Also still unclear is the nature of the four objects, which appeared also on orbit, where the standard KH-8 did not produce this kind of objects.
-Possibly these were associated with the failed return vehicle.
+Four objects from this satellite, originally thought to be subsatellites, were associated with the failed return vehicle, as the internal container separated from the heatshield and thrust cone.

 Nation: USA